Dougherty, Oklahoma

 Dougherty is a town in Murray County, Oklahoma, United States.
-The population was 224 at the 2000 census.
-American jazz and pop singer Kay Starr was born in Dougherty.
+The population was 199 as of the 2020 Census.

 History

-The community was first known as Henderson Flat.
-On September 3, 1887 a post office was established here and called Dougherty, Indian Territory.
+The community was first known as "Henderson Flat".
+On September 3, 1887, a post office was established here and called Dougherty, Indian Territory.
 The post office took its new name from banker William Dougherty of Gainesville, Texas.

 At the time of its founding, Henderson Flat, later Dougherty, was located in Pickens County, Chickasaw Nation.

 As of 1900, Dougherty was a sundown town where African Americans were not allowed to live and could only visit on business in daylight.